 If you’re just getting started it’s a safe bet to stick to proven models.
 That means you’ll likely want to focus the bulk of your attention on Facebook and Instagram, with YouTube also playing a role given how popular video content has become.

 Facebook is still the big dog when it comes to social media and can almost be a second website and search engine all in one for your hotel.
 Your potential reach on Facebook is massive.
 This only grows when you start using paid advertising to target audiences specifically.
-On the back of the traffic you can drive, you can also take direct bookings on Facebook via an online booking engine and your ‘Book Now’ button.
+On the back of the traffic you can drive, you can also take direct bookings on Facebook via an online booking engine and your ‘Shop on Website’ button.